TheCrafter/CodeDiary/README.md

 Just include `Logger.hpp` and you're set!

+**Note**: You only need to include Logger.hpp .
+The other file, SampleFormatter.hpp is just a sample Formatter I built that might help you.

 You can use it to easily manage your logs.
 By using template metaprogramming techniques, CodeDiary allows you to customize its behavior statically, externally if you wish to do so.
 You may change the way the log is formatted or where it is printed (file, console, etc...)
-The easiest way to use CodeDiary is:
+The easiest way to use CodeDiary is using its default template arguments like this:

     Logger<>::Log("This is my first log", Logger<>::LogType::DEBUG);